emiliofigueroa1/find-distance-on-earth/README.md

 # WARNINGS

 Some cities may not work due to the process of converting the JSON data into Strings for java to use correctly.
 ASWELL as cities with the same name.
-For Example, Newington will bring you to the United Kingdom Newington not the Connecticut.
+For Example, an input of Newington will bring you to the Newington elsewhere, not the Connecticut.
 So please keep this in mind when using :)